pimcore/.github/profile/README.md

 ## What is the [Pimcore Enterprise Edition?](https://pimcore.com/en/platform/enterprise-edition)

-In addition to the open source edition of the Pimcore Platform, the Pimcore Enterprise Edition offers you the perfect solution for your business challenges – including our commercial licensing, extensive enterprise features, additional (long term) support and services.
+In addition to the community edition of the Pimcore Platform, the Pimcore Enterprise Edition offers you the perfect solution for your business challenges – including our commercial licensing, extensive enterprise features, additional (long term) support and services.
 Definitely the right approach for any organization that wants to get the most out of Pimcore!
 Check out our [version offerings](https://pimcore.com/en/platform/enterprise-edition)